nyuhanc/Isotopes-in-precipitation-statistics/README.md

 - excel files must be constructed in a specific manner in order for program to work - an example data sheet can be found in the 'data' folder.
 - there should be only one 'sheet' in excel file
 - the program supports the following type of excel files: xls
-- the names of excel files must be without dots (e.g. St. Petersburg -> St Petersburg)
+- the names of excel files must be without dots (e.g. Zg.
+Radovna -> Zg Radovna).
+Spaces are allowed.
-- in excel file there should be dots (not commas) used for writing decimal numbers
+- in excel file there should be dots (not commas) used for decimal numbers
 - if no errors, the results will be saved in /results/<name_of_input_excel_file>

 Start the program: